zerodha/kaf-relay/README.md

 <a href="https://zerodha.tech"><img src="https://zerodha.tech/static/images/github-badge.svg" align="right" /></a>
 ## Relay

-Relay is a program designed to replicate messages on topics from one Kafka cluster to another Kafka cluster.
+Relay is a opinionated program designed to replicate messages on topics from one Kafka cluster to another Kafka cluster.

 ### Features